mazzu001/stagetrackerpro/replit.md

 This project is a professional, offline-capable live music performance application designed for stage use.
 It features real-time audio mixing, advanced Web MIDI device management, and synchronized lyrics display.
 The application prioritizes offline functionality, utilizing local storage for all performance data and blob URLs for audio files.
 It is production-ready with robust MIDI integration, including persistent connections, and comprehensive device management.

 ## Recent Changes
+- **Instant Playback Implementation (Jan 29, 2025)**: Successfully replaced slow `decodeAudioData` approach with instant HTMLAudioElement playback.
+Eliminated 8+ second audio decode delays by using MediaElementSource for immediate response while background decoding for advanced features.
+Audio now plays instantly when clicking play button.
 - **Emergency Streaming Disable (Jan 29, 2025)**: Temporarily disabled streaming audio engine due to application crashes.
 The dual audio engine approach was causing memory conflicts and complete app freezes.
 Reverted to stable preload-only mode while streaming implementation is redesigned.
-- **Web Streaming Audio Implementation (Jan 29, 2025)**: Initially implemented zero-load-time streaming audio but discovered critical stability issues with dual audio engine architecture causing system crashes.
 - **Mobile App Crash Fix (Jan 29, 2025)**: Fixed Android crash when adding tracks by simplifying error handling and removing excessive logging that was interfering with async file operations.
 Streamlined the track addition process in TrackManagerScreen and DatabaseProvider.

 # User Preferences